 Additionally, it may possibly be helpful to enlist assistance from a third party – someone the senior trusts and respects, such as their attorney, religious leader, primary care physician, or a close friend.
 Engaging in a conversation with this individual in regards to the benefits to be attained through a home care assistant may help overcome any concerns about cost.

-When an older adult is ready to investigate home care, contact our Mattawan home care experts at (866) 229-2505.
+When an older adult is ready to learn more about elder care in Battle Creek, MI or the nearby areas, contact our Battle Creek home care experts at (866) 229-2505.
 We will be happy to discuss options that help you discover one that works best.
-Visit our Locations page for a full list of the communities we serve.
+Visit our Locations page for a full list of the Michigan communities we serve.